Navigation: Network & Remote Installation >

 c.
 Exit out of the AyaNova program

-a.
-Install or confirm SQL Server uses Mixed mode authentication (Windows Authentication and SQL Server Authentication), and enter or determine the password for sql server user sa
+oDuring the installation steps, checkmark to install Mixed mode (Windows Authentication and SQL Server Authentication), and enter a password for user sa

 If there is a firewall enabled on the "server" computer where the SQL Express configuration is installed and setup, set exceptions for sqlserver.exe and sqlbrowser.exe, and/or UDP port 1434 and 1433 in some cases